 Ornella G. was remanded in custody after being charged with association with a terrorist group and attempted murder by an organised group, prosecutors said.

-Known to authorities for previously planning to go to Syria, she was arrested in southern France with her boyfriend, who has since been released.
+Known to authorities for previously planning to go to Syria, she was arrested in southern France on Tuesday with her boyfriend, who has since been released.

-Three other women, named as 19-year-old Ines Madani, 23-year-old Sarah H. and Amel S., 39, were detained before they could carry out an attack, investigators said.
+Three other women, named as 19-year-old Ines Madani, 23-year-old Sarah H. and Amel S., 39, were detained on Thursday before they could carry out an attack, investigators said.

 The trio were looking at train stations in Paris and south of the capital as potential targets, as well as the police, according to sources close to the investigation.